dyaaalbakour/Signal-1M-Convert-to-TREC/README.md

 # Signal-1M-Convert-to-TREC
 A script to convert the Signal Media One-Million News Articles Dataset to TREC format.
-The TREC format can be useful to allow researchers to index the dataset using popular Information Retrieval platforms such as http://terrier.org
+The TREC format allows researchers to index the dataset using popular Information Retrieval platforms such as http://terrier.org

 ## Running the script